Matthew-Otto/tiny-riscv/README.md

 | tiny-riscv | 0.8355  | 398.5 MHz | 332.9 MIPS |
 | SERV | .01926*  | 1355 MHz | 26.10 MIPS |

-~12.75x higher performance with only 2.163x larger area.
+ **~12.75x higher performance with only 2.163x larger area.**

+---

-\* This value is an estimate produced in part with 3rd party measurements of SERV performance.
-This is a conservative estimate.
+\* This value is a conservative estimate produced in part with 3rd party measurements of SERV performance.
 SERV IPC is lower in practice.

 ## Tools / Dependencies:
 #### RTL simulation: